Judge Kerri Carter

 You must have:

--Weapons Carry License: WCL are issued daily from 8:30-11:15 A. M. and 1:00-4:00 P. M. EST and cost $74.25 cash.
-You will also need $5.00 for fingerprinting at the sheriff's office.
-You must have a valid Georgia issued identification with current address of 2 proofs of residence along with a certified copy of your birth certificate.
+- Weapons Carry License: WCL applications are accepted Monday - Thursday from 8:30-4:00 and Friday from 8:30-1:00.
+The cost for new applicants is $79.25 cash, debit, or credit card.
+This includes the cost for fingerprinting at the sheriff's office.
+Renewals** are $30.00 cash, debit, or credit card.
+You must have a valid Georgia issued identification with the correct current address or 2 proofs of residence along with a certified copy of your birth certificate.

 To request a certified copy of a document do the following:

 - Certified copy of marriage license or application for marriage license:

 Provide in writing by mail or in person at the office:

 - Name of groom and bride at time of the marriage

 - $10.00 money order (or cash in person)